AlGepe/OmniSnippets_JS/docs/repository/intro.rst

 So you have created a function that you think other people will find useful, awesome!
 To add it to the repository you have 2 main options: DIY or get someone to do it for you.
 If you know how Github works and you want to submit your own function, feel free to do so.

 If you don't want to deal with all the hassle, that's fine too.
-Simply send the function to Alvaro or Dominik and they will make sure it gets added to the repository and to this section of the documentation.
+Simply send the function to Alvaro, Dominik or Steve and they will make sure it gets added to the repository and to this section of the documentation.
 Credit will be properly given to whoever created, edited and/or submitted each function.
 Thank you very much to all of you!

 The functions
 -------------